 If you have a family with children, be sure to visit the Arecibo Lighthouse Park, a wonderful place to visit both adults and small children will enjoy.
 The small park has a few fun places for children, a small aquarium with a pirates theme, pirate ships, water bumper cars and the Arecibo Lighthouse.

 Playa de Guajataca

-Playa Guajataca is not a beach for bathing or safe for swimming, but the scenery and peacefulness make up for it.
+Playa Guajataca is not a beach for bathing or safe for swimming, but you’ll spot surfers during the winter.
+Lovers of Guajataca beach come here for the scenery, the walk along the Guajataca Tunnel and the great sights of cliffs, boulders.
+The sights and sounds of the waves are mesmerizing, a great place to relax and read a book.
 During the weekends, this place comes to life with local families, food and art vendors.
-As many of the beaches along the north and west coast, it is is practically empty and relaxed during the week, giving tourists a relaxing beach experience.
-Take a look at the detailed page, you’ll see a glimpse of how beautiful this place is.
-More about Guajataca Beach coming soon.
+As many of the beaches along the north and west coast, it is practically empty and relaxed during the week, giving tourists a relaxing beach experience.
+Take a look at the detailed page, for a glimpse at the beauty of this beach.
+More about Guajataca Beach.

 More than having a good time, please read the following, to keep your family safe during your vacation.
 When storms are near and during bad weather, these beautiful “pool” beaches can become quite dangerous.
 Twenty five foot waves have hit these walls, making these beaches unsafe for use.
 The waters can get deep quick, and possibly pull you back into the open waters.
 There are no lifeguards at most of the “pool” beaches, use common sense and practice safety first.